‘Very dark couple of weeks’: Morgues and hospitals overflow

 In Worcester, Massachusetts, the National Guard trucked in cots, medical supplies, tables and other items needed to operate a 250-bed field hospital in the event the state’s medical centers become overwhelmed.

 Rhode Island opened two field hospitals with more than 900 beds combined.
 The state’s regular hospitals reached their coronavirus capacity on Monday.
 New York City, the epicenter of the U.S. outbreak earlier in the year, reopened a field hospital last week on Staten Island.
 Wisconsin has a field hospital in West Allis ready to take overflow patients.
+A Nevada hospital has added hospital bed capacity in an adjacent parking garage.

 “Hospitals all around the country are worried on a day-to-day basis about their capacity … and we’re not really even into winter season and we haven’t seen the impact of Thanksgiving travel and Thanksgiving gatherings,” said Dr. Amesh Adlaja, a senior scholar at the Johns Hopkins Center for Health Security.